max8539/timeboard/README.md

 # Timeboard

-A web app for storing and displaying top times at events.
+**A web app for storing times and displaying a leaderboard at events.**

 This web app will make its first appearance at an event in mid-September, if not used by anyone else sooner.